What you need to know when purchasing a tow vehicle

-But it is essential to understand that your setup doesn’t exceed Gross Combination Mass as it could void your insurance if things go wrong.
+But it is essential to understand that your setup must not exceed the tow vehicle manufacturer set limit, Gross Combination Mass (GCM), as it is illegal and could void your insurance if things go wrong.

 For example, say you are looking at a vehicle that says it can tow up to 3,500kg and whilst the manufacturer tells you that technically, yes, you can tow up to 3,500kg, you may need to compromise on your payload to do so.
 Big time.